 On GOV.UK, StatsD is configured to delete gauges.
 By default, when a metric is sent to StatsD, statsd will continually send it to Graphite.
 However, for gauges, it will only send it one time.

 Grafana on GOV.UK is used for dashboards.
 Dashboards can be created directly in the web interface (first you must login using the credentials username: admin password: admin), or added through govuk-puppet.
+If a dashboard is only created through the web interface it will be lost when puppet is next run on the machine.

 Usually you would want to develop dashboards in Grafana by editing them through the web interface, and then export them and add them to govuk-puppet once you are happy with it.
 Adding the dashboard to govuk-puppet means that it can be easily kept in sync between environments.